Received an IRS Letter in Orange County? Here’s What It Means and What to Do

 This means the IRS has matched data from employers, banks, or brokers and found income you didn’t report.

 What to do: Review carefully.
 You may owe more—or it could be a mistake.
-We help Orange County taxpayers dispute CP2000 notices when incorrect.
+We help Orange County taxpayers dispute CP2000 notices when incorrect and understand IRS certified mail notices that may seem intimidating at first glance.

 3. Letter 1058 / LT11 – Final Notice of Intent to Levy